 Yes!
 There are scheduled district trainings that parents are welcome to attend (see below).
 For additional training or support, please contact Kelly Key to set up an individual or small group training on a specific tool or program.

-If you are interested in attending one of the workshops below, please RSVP to Kelly Key at firstname.lastname@example.org
+If you are interested in attending a workshop, please contact Kelly Key at firstname.lastname@example.org

 Can the assistive technology go home?